 - Follow any special instructions from your doctor, including taking dietary supplements, vitamin D, and thyroid hormone medicine.
 These supplements will replace minerals lost through the kidneys.

 - Immediate-release (Cystagon®): If it is more than 2 hours until your next dose, take the missed dose as soon as you can.
 If it is less than 2 hours, skip the missed dose and take your normal dose at the regular time.
 Do not take extra medicine to make up for the missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Store the delayed-release capsules or packet in the original container.
+Store the delayed-release capsules in the original container.
 Keep it in a dry place away from light.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Take Procysbi® at least 1 hour before or after you take medicines that contain bicarbonate or carbonate.

 - Do not drink alcohol while you are using this medicine.